Frequently Asked Questions (FAQs)

 I work all week and have children to look after.
 Do you have any sessions at weekends?

-We are open in the evenings during the week and also have some counsellors who work Saturday and Sunday mornings.
+We are open in the evenings during the week and also have some counsellors who work Saturdays and Sundays.

 How long will it be before I have my first session?